Skip to main content

 President, National Medical Association

-Dr. Roger A. Mitchell Jr. is a board-certified forensic pathologist and is proud to serve as the 126th President for the National Medical Association, the oldest and largest group representing Black physicians in the country.
-He recently served as the President of Howard University Hospital one of the most historic hospitals in the nation.
-Prior to his time as President, Dr. Mitchell was a tenured Professor of Pathology and Chief Medical Officer for the Faculty Practice at Howard University where he worked on issues related to quality, safety, and the physician enterprise.
+Dr. Roger A. Mitchell Jr. is a board-certified forensic pathologist and the 126th President of the National Medical Association, the nation's oldest and largest organization representing Black physicians.
+He recently served as President of Howard University Hospital and previously held positions as Professor of Pathology and Chief Medical Officer for the Faculty Practice at Howard University, focusing on quality, safety, and organizational leadership.

-Dr. Mitchell served as Chief Medical Examiner for Washington, DC performing and managing thousands of autopsies and death scenes.
-At one point, he was the youngest chief medical examiner in the country.
-At the end of his tenure as chief in DC, he was appointed as Interim Deputy Mayor for Public Safety and Justice where he developed programs and policy for violence prevention.
+Dr. Mitchell also served as Chief Medical Examiner for Washington, D.C., managing thousands of autopsies and death scenes, becoming the youngest chief medical examiner in the country.
+Following that role, he was appointed Interim Deputy Mayor for Public Safety and Justice, developing programs and policies for violence prevention and community safety.

 headshot